MSalehP/IUST-Legacy/README.md

 # IUST Legacy
 A collection of my university projects and assignments at IUST.
-Created and maintained by **Saleh**.

-## 📂 Repository Structure
-IUST-Legacy/ │── Term-1/ │ ├── Course-1/ │ │ ├── Homework/ │ │ ├── Projects/ │ ├── Course-2/ │── Term-2/

-Each term contains courses, and each course contains assignments and projects.
+## 📋 Disclaimer
+Hey there! 👋
+These homework and project examples are based on my own experiences.
+They’re here to help and give you an idea of how things might be done,
+but **they are definitely not perfect** and may have mistakes.
+Also, **using these materials doesn’t guarantee any specific grade or score**, so always make sure to follow your course’s guidelines.

+## 💬 Need Help?
+Feel free to reach out to me on Telegram: [@MsalehP](https://t.me/MsalehP) if you have any questions or need clarification!

 ## 💡 How to Use
-- Browse the folders to find relevant coursework.
+- Browse through the folders to find the relevant coursework.
-- Feel free to fork or download materials.
+- You’re welcome to fork or download the materials.
-- Contributions are welcome!
+- Contributions are always welcome! 😊

+🎓 **Good luck, and I hope this helps you on your journey!** 🚀